 Diagnosing and Treating Tourette Syndrome

 Pediatricians and family doctors may refer a child with symptoms of TS to a neurologist, a doctor who specializes in problems with the nervous system.
 Before TS can be diagnosed, someone must have tics for at least a year.
-Although tics may occur every day or intermittently throughout the year, for TS to be diagnosed, there must not be a tic-free period longer than 3 months.
-The neurologist may ask you to keep track of the frequency and kinds of tics your child is having.
+They may occur every day or from time to time throughout the year.
+The neurologist may ask you to keep track of the kinds of tics your child is having and how often.

 There isn’t a specific diagnostic test for TS — instead, the doctor diagnoses it after taking a medical history and doing a physical exam.
 Sometimes, doctors use imaging tests like magnetic resonance imaging tests (MRIs), computerized tomography (CT) scans, electroencephalograms (EEGs), or blood tests to rule out other conditions that might have symptoms similar to TS.

 Just as TS is different for every person, the treatment for it varies, too.
-Most tics do not interfere with a child’s life and do not require any medication.
-While there isn’t a cure for TS, sometimes doctors suggest medications to help control symptoms that begin to interfere with someone’s schoolwork or daily life.
-Talk to your doctor about whether medication would be right for your child.
+While there isn’t a cure for TS, sometimes doctors suggest medicines to help control symptoms if they start to interfere with schoolwork or daily life.
+But most tics do not get in the way of day-to-day life and won’t need any medication.

 TS is not a psychological condition, but doctors sometimes refer kids and teens with TS to a psychologist or psychiatrist.
 Seeing a therapist won’t stop tics, but it can help kids and teens to talk to someone about their problems, cope with stress better, and learn relaxation techniques.